shariq1989/cookbook/content/recipe/aloo_qeema.md

 * 2 [heavy-bottomed pans](https://amzn.to/3EXs3ZG)
 * A [meat chopper](https://amzn.to/2OoDZhv)

-#### Can I make qeema vegetarian?
-Can I make it vegan?
+#### How can I make qeema vegetarian?
+Can I make qeema vegan?

 Yes, I like The Ultimate Beefless Ground from Gardein.
 Use the Beefless Ground in place of meat.
 To make the recipe vegan, you will also need to also replace the ghee.
 I suggest using grapeseed oil.

 #### Can I freeze qeema?

 You sure can.
 First, allow the qeema to cool completely, and then add it to a freezer-safe container or bag.
-To prevent freezer burn, you can also layer plastic wrap over the container before securing the lid.
+To prevent freezer burn, you can layer plastic wrap over the container before securing the lid.
 Qeema will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the frige overnight.
 To serve, warm it on the stove and prepare your sides.

 ----